nitishp/ml_notes/course_3/Week_3_Notes.md

             - $Q = Q_{new}$ might be too abrupt of a change and maybe a new one
             - Main idea, use the weights from $Q_{new}$ but multiply it by a small number so you can get it to slowly move towards $Q_{new}$
                 - $w = 0.01*w_{new} + 0.99*w$
+                - To clarify, these are two separate neural networks, that have the same shape.
+It's similar to gradient descent where it updates at once at the end